celer-network/intent-rfq-mm/doc/mm.md

 * Light MM will not actively send any request to RFQ server.
 * Light MM will serve more api request.
 One for signing quote hash, and one for providing supported tokens' info.
 * Light MM will not send any tx on chain by himself.
 Tx for `dstTransfer` and `srcRelease` will be sent by Relayer.
 * Light MM will not charge tx gas cost and message fee.
-It will charged by Peti protocol.
+It will charged by Celer Intent protocol.

 ### Light MM Installation